Shields Green: Green's trial

 Green's trial preceded that of the other Black captive, Copeland, and began on November 3, that of Edwin Coppock having ended the day before.
 "Mr. Griswold appeared as his counsel, Judge Russell, of Boston, is also on his way here to take part in the defence of the prisoners."

 Green's pro bono attorney George Sennott "argued for the defence of Shields Green.
 His address was full of ingenuity.
 Every resource seemed to be invoked.
 I cannot tell you the number of 'points' he made, but they were very numerous and very sharp.
 The sensitiveness of the audience, too, was less evident than yesterday, and Mr. Sennott's manner, which was not so demonstrative as before, augmented their good humor.
 I think the Court was hardly prepared for so much acuteness as he showed."

 In a startling and much-commented argument, Sennott cited the recent Dred Scott decision to get the charge of treason dropped.
 The spectators gasped, but he argued successfully that since Blacks, including Green, were not citizens of the United States according to that ruling, they could not commit treason.
 According to the relevant statute, only "free persons" could commit treason.
 The jury found him not guilty of that charge.
 Abolitionists, however, were concerned about this apparent endorsement of the Dred Scott decision.

 He was thoroughly dressed down by prosecuting attorney Hunter:

 Green, like all criminal defendants in Virginia at the time, could not testify.
 He did not say a word during the trial, according to one source, but court records do not support this: in response to the same question John Brown was asked (see John Brown's last speech), if he had anything to say before sentencing, his reply was "nothing but what he had before said", whereas his cellmate John Copeland remained mute.
 (A different report has Green mute as well.)
 Steven Lubek has pointed out that Green obviously did not disclose that Brown and Douglass knew each other, as that would have been a bombshell and all over the papers.
-That is why Brown and Douglass met at such a remote location—an abandoned stone quarry, to which thet were led by the Chambersburg conductor of the Underground Railroad.
+That is why Brown and Douglass met at such a remote location—an abandoned stone quarry, to which they were led by the Chambersburg conductor of the Underground Railroad.
 (After the raid, the Chambersburg newspaper, writing on Brown's many visits to that city, linked Douglass's visit with a meeting with Brown.)